CC-Archived/SWFService/README.md

 ### Methods

-Using that service proxy object, you can call methods:
+Using that service proxy object, you can call methods on the ActionScript class instance from JavaScript:

 ```javascript
 videoPlayerService.play();